HeardLibrary/digital-scholarship/script/codegraf/ees3/index.md

 # Dictionaries and loops - EES 2580

 In this lesson we introduce a second complex object: *dictionaries*.
 A dictionary is a one-dimensional data structure like a list, but its elements are referenced by name using a *key* rather than by index number.

+We can build more complex objects by nesting one object inside another.
+Two examples we examine are lists of lists and lists of dictionaries.

 We also introduce two kinds of *loops*, which are ways to step through *iterable* objects like lists or to repeat an action many times.

 **Learning objectives** At the end of this lesson, the learner will be able to:
 - create a dictionary by specifying the items it contains.
 - add or change dictionary values.
 - remove a dictionary value.
+- create a complex Python data structure by creating a list that contains lists or dictionaries as list items.
+- describe how a list of lists can be compared to cells of a table.
+- reference an item in a list of lists by correctly placing index numbers in square brackets.
+- describe how a list of dictionaries can be compared to cells of a table.
+- reference an item in a list of dictionaries by correctly placing the row index number and column key string in square brackets.
+- describe how ordering of columns differs between a list of lists and a list of dictionaries.
 - print the items on a list using a `for` loop.
 - explain how an *indented code block* is used to define sections of code.
 - use a `range()` object to perform action a fixed number of times.